Edited by: Keri Stooksbury

 The benefits also include access to the Avis President’s Club, access to the Luxury Hotel & Resort Collection from Chase, travel insurance, no foreign transaction fees, and employee cards for no additional annual fees.

 When you’re stranded with a dead battery, flat tire, or even a mechanical breakdown, Chase’s roadside assistance can help you get back on the road quickly.

-Chase provides complimentary roadside assistance when traveling in the U.S. and Canada, up to a limit of $50 per service call, for up to 4 events each calendar year.
+Premium roadside assistance — included with the Chase Sapphire Reserve card, United Explorer card, United Business card, and United Club Business card — covers traveling in the U.S. and Canada, up to a limit of $50 per service call, for up to 4 events each calendar year.
 Cardholders are covered when driving a vehicle they own, a leased vehicle, or a vehicle furnished by the owner.

 The following services are provided under Chase’s premium roadside assistance coverage:

 Any service charges in excess of $50 will be charged to the cardholder’s Chase credit card.

 Only cardholders and authorized users are covered for roadside assistance, regardless of which Chase credit card you have.

 Premium roadside assistance is available 24/7 by calling 888-860-7978.
 When you call, you’ll need to provide your name, address, vehicle identification number (or make/model/year of the car), the location of the vehicle, and a phone number where you can be reached.

 Services are provided on a “sign and drive” basis, which means you do not need to pay the service provider when you receive service.
 Any excess over the $50 benefit limit, if applicable, will be charged to your Chase credit card.